 Markets are they key driver behind the changes.
 They have propelled goods, services, wealth and health, but also overconsumption, income inequalities, natural resources depletion and pollution.
 This is why we need to drive our markets towards the path of global sustainability.
 We must act now to mitigate the damages done to our planet.

 Many factors are necessary to achieve sustainable finance, corporate reporting is one of them.
 This is where the accountancy profession can make a difference.
-Measuring, disclosing and certifying has been the core business of accountants for centuries.
+Measuring, disclosing and adding credibility has been the core business of accountants for centuries.
 Nowadays, financial performance alone is not enough to determine how a company will develop in the long run.
 Professional accountants can help companies integrate non-financial and financial information to address the needs of stakeholder and investors on long-term performance.

 See our blog Sustainable finance: what’s it got to do with accountants? for more on accountants’ role towards sustainability.